cns-iu/hra-ftu-explorer-supporting-information/data-preprocessing/ftu2-pseudo-code.md

 ```python

 ```
-Next, the mean gene ecpression per cell type and dataset needs to be computed:
+Next, the mean gene ecression per cell type and dataset needs to be computed:

 Then, we repeat that for the other three organs.